thedavidemmanuel/Hausa-English-Translation-Model/README.md

    pip install -r requirements.txt
    ```

-   _Note: Since the `requirements.txt` file is not provided, you may need to install the packages manually._
+   **Note:** Since the `requirements.txt` file is not provided, you may need to install the packages manually.

 3. **Download the Dataset**
-   Place the `parallel-hausa-tweets.csv` file in the `data/` directory.
+   The dataset `parallel-hausa-tweets.csv` is included in the `data/` directory of this repository.

 4. **Run the Notebook**
    Open the Jupyter Notebook: